Oshosi is a powerful Yoruba deity that is part of the Orishas Guerreros along with Elegguá, Oggún and Osun.

 In this ceremony we proceed as with the other Orishas on the day of the river, it is a very important ritual during the consecration.

-The action of carrying abañaTaking the initiate to the river in the consecrations of the Yoruba religion symbolizes breaking with the past and opening the new spiritual path.
+The action of bathing the initiate in the river during the consecrations of the Yoruba religion symbolizes breaking with the past and opening a new spiritual path.

 when you leave the house towards the river, the Oyubbona must be prepared for the ceremony with: